Course Policies and Information

 Online Course Manual

 We will be using an online manual.
-Used for the first time in the Spring Semester 2005, it is still a work in progress.
+Used for the first time in the spring semester of 2005, and revised in December 2010 and January 2011, it is still a work in progress.
 You will be playing a vital role in its further development, and for your participation in its development you will be amply compensated: you will not have to purchase a textbook for the class!
-I and my co-author, Dr. John Fiero, encourage your feedback and invite your informal observations about the online manual and related projects.
-You will have the opportunity to evaluate some aspects of the course in the introduction to your portfolio.
+I and my co-author, Ms. Jane Fiero, encourage your feedback and invite your informal observations about the online manual and related projects.

 UCS Account

-If you do not yet have a UCS account, you must get one immediately by making a request through the Help Desk in Stephens Hall (the main computer facility).
+You should already have a UCS account, but if for any reason you do not, you must get one immediately by making a request through the Help Desk in Stephens Hall.
 Guidelines for setting up your account are available online at http://helpdesk.louisiana.edu.

 Course Policies and Requirements